 As the quotation from the SJC above points out, there’s a lot to gain for employers who misclassify employees and contractors.
 So what are the downsides?
 First, the taxing authorities are intent on pursuing employers who misclassify employees.
 This can result in substantial penalties.
 There also are a variety of sanctions, including civil and criminal penalties, that can be assessed by the state.
 Importantly, employees wrongly designated as contractors may also be deprived wages and other employment benefits which may give rise to a claim for treble (triple) damages and attorneys’ fees under the Massachusetts Wage Act.
 Deductions may be being taken from contractors that could not be taken from employees.

-Also, it not uncommon for an “independent contractor” to work overtime.
-If contractor-employee works overtime hours, he or she is entitled to 1 1/2 times their regular rate of hourly pay unless they are exempt from overtime.
-It is the nature of the work done that principally determines whether an employee is entitled to overtime; however, “independent contractor” are not magic words that makes someone exempt from overtime.
+Also, it is not uncommon for an “independent contractor” to work overtime.
+If the contractor-employee works overtime hours, he or she is entitled to one and a half times their regular rate of hourly pay unless they are exempt from overtime.
+It is the nature of the work done that principally determines whether an employee is entitled to overtime; however, “independent contractor” are not magic words that make someone exempt from overtime.

 The plaintiff will be entitled under G. L. c.
 149, § 150, to “damages incurred,” including treble damages for “any lost wages and other benefits.”
 The “damages incurred” will include any wages and benefits the plaintiff proves he was denied because of his misclassification as an independent contractor, including the holiday pay, vacation pay, and other benefits that he would have been entitled to as [an] employee.
 In addition, if [the employer] cannot demonstrate that the plaintiff was an exempt employee under the overtime act, G. L. c.
 151, § 1A, the plaintiff will be entitled to the amount he demonstrates that he should have received for overtime based on his hourly wage of sixty-five dollars.